-In a context where civic freedoms are challenged in several countries of the European Union, and the emerging of « illiberal » democracies, the rising of populist movements has created a difficult climate for independent civil society organisations.
-The rule of law is also challenged in a number of countries and European Values are attacked.
+In a context where civic freedoms are challenged in several countries of the European Union, the emerging of « illiberal » democracies, the rising of populist movements has created a difficult climate for independent civil society organisations.

 For more information: firstname.lastname@example.org